oracle/node-oracledb/doc/api.md

 ```

 The number of statements that must be cached in the [statement cache](#stmtcache) of
 each connection.
-This optional attribute may be used to override the corresponding
+This optional property may be used to override the corresponding
 property in the *Oracledb* object.

 ```